haberdashPI/Weber.jl/docs/src/trial_guide.md

 Weber aims to present moments at low latencies for accurate experiments.

-To maintain low latency, as much of the experimental logic as possible should be precomputed, outside of trial moments, during [setup-time](@ref setup_time).
+To maintain low latency, as much of the experimental logic as possible should be precomputed, outside of trial moments, during [setup time](@ref setup_time).
 The following operations are definitely safe to perform during a moment:

 1. Calls to [`play`](@ref) to present a sound
 2. Calls to [`display`](@ref) to present a visual.